CDCgov/flu-vaccine-model/README.md

 This repository contains code required to reproduce results from the following paper:

-SE Morris, LA Grohskopf, JM Ferdinands, C Reed, M Biggerstaff (2023) **Evaluating potential impacts of a preferential vaccine recommendation for adults aged 65 and older on United States influenza burden**.
+SE Morris, LA Grohskopf, JM Ferdinands, C Reed, M Biggerstaff (2023) **Evaluating potential impacts of a preferential vaccine recommendation for adults 65 years of age and older on US influenza burden**.
 Epidemiology.

 There is no original data associated with this work.